Finding Graph Isomorphisms in Heated Spaces in Almost No Time: Experimental results

+shown in Figure~\ref{fig:iso10heatmappingfig:gap10}.
+Flattening and sorting the entries of $C$ yields a one-dimensional list in which a pronounced gap separates near-matching curvature pairs from the remaining pairs.
+We detect the largest gap to obtain the threshold $C_{\mathrm{critical}}$ and examine the cumulative count $S(C)$; Figure~\ref{fig:gap10}(a) shows that the number of pairs below $C_{\mathrm{critical}}$ equals $n$ for this instance, consistent with isomorphism.
+A vertex pairing is then obtained by sorting vertices by their curvature-derived values and matching ranks, as illustrated in Figure~\ref{fig:gap10}(b).
+Finally, as in all experiments, any proposed correspondence is explicitly verified to preserve adjacency on the original graphs.

+We also evaluate negative instances in which the two graphs are non-isomorphic.
+As an illustrative example, we consider two graphs that differ by a single edge switch.
+Figure~\ref{fig:si15}(a) shows the corresponding sorted curvature-difference behavior.
+In contrast to the isomorphic case, the curve $\log(S(C))$ does not exhibit a clear separation into $n$ near-matching pairs; correspondingly, the number of pairs below the first prominent gap is $\ll n$, and the graphs are declared non-isomorphic.
+Figure~\ref{fig:si15}(b) shows the heatmap of pairwise curvature differences for this case.

-We further carry out our computation on nine graph classes shown in the subsections below, 5 graphs for each.
-Our framework succeded on all instances but we only show the results of one pair of graphs for each class for completeness.
+We further carry out the computation across nine graph families, generating five instances per family.
+Our framework successfully resolved all instances tested in these experiments; for brevity, we show one representative pair from each class below.

-\subsection{Random geometric graphs}
+\subsubsection{Random geometric graphs}

-We apply our framework on random geometric graphs of size $N = 500$ with non-homogeneous degree distributions. $\rho$, the degree distribution, and $C$ are shown in Figure \ref{fig:randgeom500}.
+We apply our framework to random geometric graphs on $n = 500$ vertices with non-homogeneous degree distributions.
+The eigenvalue counting function $\rho$, the degree distribution, and the heatmap of $C$ are shown in Figure~\ref{fig:randgeom500}.

-\subsection{Power-law cluster graphs}
+\subsubsection{Power-law cluster graphs}

-We apply our framework on power-law cluster graphs of size $N = 500$ with non-homogeneous degree distributions. $\rho$, the degree distribution, and $C$ are shown in Figure \ref{fig:powerClus500}.
+We apply our framework to power-law cluster graphs on $n = 500$ vertices with non-homogeneous degree distributions.
+The eigenvalue counting function $\rho$, the degree distribution, and the heatmap of $C$ are shown in Figure~\ref{fig:powerClus500}.

-\subsection{Stochastic block graphs}
+\subsubsection{Stochastic block graphs}

-We apply our framework on stochastic block graphs of size $N = 500$ with non-homogeneous degree distributions. $\rho$, the degree distribution, and $C$ are shown in Figure \ref{fig:stochasticBlock}.
+We apply our framework to stochastic block graphs on $n = 500$ vertices with non-homogeneous degree distributions.
+The eigenvalue counting function $\rho$, the degree distribution, and the heatmap of $C$ are shown in Figure~\ref{fig:stochasticBlock}.